 12. Popups or Pop Under Ads on Your Website

 These types of hacks are trying to make money by hijacking your website’s traffic and showing them their own spam ads.

 They only appear to the users visiting from search engines.
-Pop under ads open in new window and remain unnoticeable by users.
+Pop-under ads open in a new window and remain unnoticeable by users.

 Securing and Fixing Your Hacked WordPress Site

 Cleaning up a hacked WordPress site can be incredibly painful and difficult.
-This is why we recommend you to let experts clean up your website.
+This is why we recommend you let experts clean up your website.